 Lists of persons who are subject to restrictive measures according to the aforementioned legal acts are contained in the documents named above.
 For a quick overview of financial sanctions in the EU, please see the consolidated list of persons, groups and entities subject to EU financial sanctions.
-For an overview of the United Nations Security Council Sanctions List, please see the UNSC Consolidated List.
+For an overview of the United Nations Security Council Sanctions List, please see the UNCS Consolidated List.

 Lifting the sanction and the freeze on funds, and de-listing

 Lifting the sanction

 On the basis of the ZOUPAMO, a person whose funds have been frozen may file an application with the competent bodies to lift the sanction.
 In this case, a certain amount of funds in the account is released to cover basic needs, which are admissible in line with the sanction decrees, for instance for payments of foodstuffs, health care services and similar.
 The competent ministry under the Slovenian Implementation Decree takes decisions on such applications; in all other cases, Article 8 of the ZOUPAMO applies.

 The freeze on the funds is lifted when restrictive measures against a person whose funds have been frozen end.
 In practice, this means that an appropriate legal basis for restrictive measures in a particular area in general or against an individual cease to apply.

 Slovenian decrees implementing UN or EU acts automatically cease to apply when the acts in question cease to apply.

 If it is established that persons, groups or entities are wrongly included in an EU, UN or Slovenian sanctions lists, they may submit a request for removal from the list(s).

 Pursuant to the Common Position 2001/931/CFSP and Regulation 2580/2001/EC, EU Member States have adopted special guidelines for the measures relating to the EU terrorist lists, including de-listing.
 Further explanation on the procedure in the Slovenian language is available on the site of the European Council.